 Grey Havens Group Staff

-Kelly Cowling, Founder and Executive Director
+Kelly Cowling, Executive Director

 Robyn Bosica, Deputy Director

 Robyn Bosica works alongside Kelly to plan events, facilitate discussions, and moderate the Group’s internet presence.
 She also plays an active part in running our young adult branch, and she has been working with young adults in community events, theater programs, and service trips since 2008.
 She is thrilled to be a part of a group as awesome and intergenerational as Grey Havens!

 Bosica holds a Bachelor’s degree in English and Writing from Towson University in Baltimore, Maryland.
 Her particular interests include creative nonfiction, science fiction, and the intermingling of literature and identity.
 She is the recipient of the City of Longmont’s 2014 “Make Time for Kids Award” for her work with Grey Havens YA.

 Geek Philosophy Facilitators